 - Wear and tear of equipment and appliances that include rust, erosion, molds, deterioration

 - Damage caused by pests

 - Equipment that is old and poorly taken care of

 - Declining functionality of the equipment

 Equipment coverage is probably one of the most neglected policies.
-Having new appliances and equipment at home makes the owner think that every piece or system will work for many years to come thus overlooking the need for this equipment coverage.
-When you go out and buy a new mobile phone, you wouldn’t think of buying that extra warranty that most sellers offer because you are thinking that your phone will be outdated in a year or two anyway.
+Having new appliances and equipment at home makes the owner think that every piece or system will work for many years to come, thus overlooking the need for this equipment coverage.
+When you go out and buy a new mobile phone, you wouldn’t think of buying that extra warranty that most sellers offer because you think your phone will be outdated in a year or two anyway.
 And after a few months, your phone conks out.